2 Sources of Criminal Records United States Criminal Records

 The National Instant Criminal Background Search System, or NICS, is another FBI database of criminal records.
 United States criminal records from the NICS contain information that may disqualify an individual from owning firearms.
 The NICS came to be as a mandate of the Brady Bill, which requires potential firearms buyers to undergo a criminal record check prior to the purchase.

 The Integrated Automated Fingerprint Identification System, or IAFIS, is the world’s largest biometric database used in criminal records.
 United States criminal records with information from IAFIS are acquired from arrests and Background Searchs.

 The Combined DNA Index System, or CODIS, is a collection of DNA profiles maintained by the FBI used in criminal records.
 United States criminal records from CODIS contain DNA gathered from convicted felons and from various crime scenes.

 Department of Transportation Criminal Records United States Criminal Records

 The Department of Transportation also manages a compilation of records of different individuals.

 The National Driver Register, or NDR, provides a list of individuals who have had their licenses suspended.
 The NDR also provides information about DUIs, reckless driving, racing and certain traffic violations.

 Meanwhile, Secure Flight is a program managed by the Transportation Security Administration.
 Secure Flight is used to check airline passengers for any suspected terrorist activity using various terrorism watch lists.

 In general, the public is not allowed to access these federal databases of criminal records.
 United States criminal records such as these are used primarily for law enforcement purposes.
-Thus, it is important to be wary of Background Search companies offering a search of these federal databases of criminal records – United States criminal records in these databases are not legal ly accessible to them.
-Either their claims are fraudulent or they use illegal means to acquire the information.
+Thus, United States criminal records in these databases are not legally accessible to the general public.